 Over the years, technological advancements have changed the face of healthcare.
 With everything from needle-free diabetes care, robotic check-ups, electronic diagnoses and customizable prostheses, technology has undoubtedly made an impact on the healthcare field.

 The latest technology to make a significant impact on healthcare is 3D printing, and it’s ushering in the era of personalized medicine.
 The rapid growth of 3D printing brought the ability to create replacement organs, medical devices and surgical models.
-And although 3D printing is being used for a variety of healthcare applications, a large number of people in the medical field are using 3D printers to create things like prosthetic body parts, implants and medical treatments.
+And although 3D printing is being used for various healthcare applications, many people in the medical field are using 3D printers to create things like prosthetic body parts, implants, and medical treatments.

 Here are the top 3D printed medical advancements that have recently captured my attention, and the role I see HP playing in the future of 3D printing:

 3D-printed prosthetic limbs

 3D printing is unlocking new possibilities in prosthetics.
 The major downfall of current prosthetic devices is the fact they aren’t particularly stylish.
 In fact, some people describe them as something right out of a science-fiction movie.
 Thanks to 3D printing, people in need of prosthetic limbs are able to have a custom-designed prosthesis.

 Photo credit: patstarace.com

 Pat Starace developed the ultimate kid-friendly prosthetic – the IRON MAN 3D Printed Child’s Prosthetic Hand.
 Starace based the prosthetic hand on the Marvel superhero, Iron Man.
 Starace wanted to create a hand that solved the child’s mechanical challenge, was affordable and most importantly, “looked awesome”.